 Young motorists account for 38% of dangerous driving endorsements

-A new study from a leading road safety charity has found that more than a third of young drivers for dangerous driving endorsements.
+A new study from a leading road safety charity has found that young drivers are responsible for more than a third of dangerous driving endorsements in the UK.

 Young drivers aged between 17-25 account for 38% of all new dangerous driving endorsements despite this age group accounting for just 7% of all full licence holders.